KrishanSurela/SQL/README.md

 );
 ```

-## INSERT INTO SELECT Statement:-
+## INSERT INTO SELECT Statement->

 #### The INSERT INTO SELECT statement copies data from one table and inserts it into another table.

 #### The INSERT INTO SELECT statement requires that the data types in source and target tables match.

--   Note: The existing records in the target table are unaffected.
+-   Note-> The existing records in the target table are unaffected.

 ```sql
 INSERT INTO Customers (CustomerName, City,Country)